CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-For global keyboard events (that aren't tied to a specific element), DataStar provides the `__window` modifier:
+For global keyboard events (that aren't tied to a specific element), Datastar provides the `__window` modifier:

 ```html
 <!-- Listen for Ctrl+L anywhere on the page -->